Sidney Kidman: Enterprise

-Kidman saved money and bought a bullock team, opened a butcher's shop and store at the Cobar copper rush, and made good profits.
-When he was 21 he inherited £400 from his grandfather's estate and used the money to buy and sell horses and cattle.
-Kidman was in his middle twenties when he acquired a one-fourteenth share in the BHP mine for 10 bullocks worth about £4 each.
-He sold his share for £150 less £50 commission and was satisfied with the profit.
-He had mail contracts on a fairly large scale and in 1886 bought Owen Springs Station.
-Gradually he extended his holdings until they reached out into Queensland and New South Wales.

 In 1895 Kidman, in partnership with his brother Sackville, acquired Cowarie Station.

 In 1896, Kidman bought his first property in Queensland, Annandale Station, situated in the Channel Country and described as ideal fattening country for cattle.

 In 1899 he acquired Eringa Station in South Australia, Austral Downs (NT), and Carcoory Station.

 By 1903, Kidman owned or was a part owner of some 38000 sqmi of country ranging from the Carlton Hill Station in Western Australia to Victoria River Downs Station in the Northern Territory and Macumba Station in South Australia, and properties in the channel county of Queensland, including Annandale and Bulloo Downs.

 Kidman acquired Diamantina Lakes Station in 1908, paying A£25,000 for the station and all its stock.
 Later in 1908, he bought the 700 km2 Mount Poole Station in outback New South Wales.
 The estimated size of Kidman's holdings in 1908 was 50000 sqmi.

 Another large Channel Country property, Durham Downs Station, was bought in 1909.
 Kidman bought the property along with Tilbaroo, Morney Plains and Durrie Stations in Queensland, Burrawinna on the border and Macumba Station in South Australia as part of his plan of acquiring prime grazing lands along areas that watercourses followed.
 He borrowed A£50,000 to pay the A£100,000 asking price.
 Kidman and the company Bovril Australian Estates purchased Carlton Hill Station in the Kimberley region of Western Australia in 1909 along with another two stations, one being Northcote and Victoria River Downs in the Northern Territory, for £200,000.
 Boorara Station was acquired in 1913.
 Kidman acquired Yancannia Station in far western New South Wales in 1916, followed by Corona Station, also in the far west of New South Wales, in 1917.

 In 1916, Kidman invested in Glenroy Station with the owners at the time, Reginald Spong and Jabez Orchard, forming the Glenroy Pastoral Company.
 He acquired the Urisino station in 1913 along with Elsinora and Thurloo Downs in outback New South Wales from Goldsbrough Mort & Co.
 In 1924, Kidman acquired Merty Merty Station in outback South Australia.